elrypto/illuminate-nos/README.md

 </p>

 ## Purpose
-illuminate is "the Microlessons community".Learn anything quickly with one on one instruction.
+illuminate is "the Microlessons community".
+Learn anything quickly with one on one instruction.
 Teach others and earn.
 All with crypto currencies.

 ## Roadmap